michelle-miller/assistant-icp/install-110.md

         ```
         {: pre}

-1. When you install {{site.data.keyword.conversationshort}}, the {{site.data.keyword.conversationshort}} tool is added to a file path on the proxy node of the cluster.
-Unlike with the previous version, the tool does not have its own subdomain, so there is no certificate for ingress.
-If you do not take action, users who open the tool from a web browser will see security warnings.
+1. After you install {{site.data.keyword.conversationshort}}, the {{site.data.keyword.conversationshort}} tool is available from the proxy cluster nodes at the following path `/{{ release name }}/assistant/ui`.
+Unlike in the previous release, the tool UI does not have its own subdomain, so a certificate for the tool subdomain cannot be specified in the Helm configuration.
+If a cluster administrator does not set a certficate for the proxy nodes, then the default self-signed certificate is used.
+When your users go to the tool UI URL in a web browser to access a node with a self-signed certificate, they will see security warnings.
 To prevent users from seeing such warnings, perform one of the following procedures:

-    - If the proxy and management nodes of your cluster have different hostnames:
+    - If the cluster node with the proxy role is different from the cluster node with the management role, meaning the proxy and management nodes are different and have different hostnames, then complete these steps:

-      (You must have specified the separate hostnames (and IP addresses, if necessary) for the two nodes during the installation.)

-      1. If you don't have a certificate for the proxy, create one.
+      1. If you don't have a certificate for the proxy hostname that is signed by a trusted Certificate Authority, then get one.

-      1. Store the certificate for the proxy under the `kube-system` namespace as `proxy-certs` secret.
+      1. Store the certificate and private key for the proxy under the `kube-system` namespace as the `proxy-certs` secret.

-      1. Modify the path command so it refers to the `proxy-certs` secret.
+      1. Modify the proxy (`nging`) so it refers to the `proxy-certs` secret.
 Use the follow command to apply the patch:

          ```bash
          kubectl patch --namespace kube-system daemonset nginx-ingress-controller --type=json --patch='[{"op": "add", "path": "/spec/template/spec/containers/0/args/-1", "value": "--default-ssl-certificate=kube-system/proxy-certs"}]'